tmobile/magentaA11y/_checklist-web/modal-dialog.md

   name:  |
     The dialog describes its purpose or title on launch
   role:  |
-    It dentifies itself as a modal or dialog
+    It identifies itself as a modal or dialog
   group: |
     When closed, focus returns to the launch button
   state: |